nursyafiqahJackson/Artificial-IntelligenceProject/README.md

 ## D.   PROJECT STRUCTURE

 The following directory is our structure of our project:
-- $ tree --dirsfirst --filelimit 10
+- $ tree --dirsfirst --
 - .
-- ├── dataset
+- ├── license_plates
-- │   ├── with_mask [690 entries]
+- │   ├── group1
-- │   └── without_mask [686 entries]
+- │   |   ├── 0.01.jpg
-- ├── examples
+- │   |   ├── 0.02.jpg
-- │   ├── example_01.png
+- │   |   ├── 0.03.jpg
-- │   ├── example_02.png
+- │   |   ├── 0.04.jpg
-- │   └── example_03.png
+- │   |   └── 0.05.jpg
+-     └── group2
-- ├── face_detector
+- │       ├── 0.01.jpg
-- │   ├── deploy.prototxt
+- │       ├── 0.02.jpg
-- │   └── res10_300x300_ssd_iter_140000.caffemodel
+- │       └── 0.03.jpg
-- ├── detect_mask_image.py
-- ├── detect_mask_video.py
-- ├── mask_detector.model
+- ├── pyimagesearch
-- ├── plot.png
+- │   ├── anpr
+- |   |   └── _init_.py
+- │   |   └── anpr.py
+- |   └──  _init_.py
-- └── train_mask_detector.py
+- └── ocr_license_plate.py
-- 5 directories, 10 files
+- 5 directories, 12 files

-The dataset/ directory contains the data described in the “Our COVID-19 face mask detection dataset” section.
+The dataset/ directory contains the data described.

-Three image examples/ are provided so that you can test the static image face mask detector.
+Three image examples/ are provided so that you can test the static image plate number recognition.

 We’ll be reviewing three Python scripts in this tutorial:

-- train_mask_detector.py: Accepts our input dataset and fine-tunes MobileNetV2 upon it to create our mask_detector.model.
-A training history plot.png containing accuracy/loss curves is also produced
-- detect_mask_image.py: Performs face mask detection in static images
-- detect_mask_video.py: Using your webcam, this script applies face mask detection to every frame in the stream

-In the next two sections, we will train our face mask detector.
+- license_plates: Directory containing two sub-directories of JPG images
+- anpr.py: Contains the PyImageSearchANPR class responsible for localizing license/number plates and performing OCR
+- ocr_license_plate.py: Our main driver Python script, which uses our PyImageSearchANPR class to OCR entire groups of images

 ## E   TRAINING THE COVID-19 FACE MASK DETECTION

-We are now ready to train our face mask detector using Keras, TensorFlow, and Deep Learning.
+We are now ready to train system using OPenCv, Phyton and Deep Learning.

 From there, open up a terminal, and execute the following command: